nataliehman/personal-website-Feb2022-fernfolio-11ty/projects/ux-playground-website-redesign.md

 ![A preview of the welcome email in Mailchimp](/static/img/uxpg-website/mailchimp-campaign-preview.webp) <figcaption>A preview of the welcome email in Mailchimp.</figcaption>

+# Outcome

 ## Redesigned for a better user experience

 After implementing the website functionalities and finalising the content, the pages were created based on the new brand guidelines.
 [View the website here](https://www.uxplayground.co.uk/).

+## Key stats

+Since the launch of the new design, in 6 months the website had (Google Analytics data from Jan 2021 to Jun 2021):

+- Increased visitor traffic by 151%.
+- Increased website sessions by 227%.
+- Increased pageviews by 294%.

+In 2021, with our community events done remotely we also utilised other channels apart from Meetup.com to promote events.
+Data showed that:

+- Other website referrals increased by 15%.
+- Social media referrals increased by 12% (LinkedIn, Facebook, Twitter).
+- Direct traffic increased by 43%.

+Overall, this suggests that by promoting the website across multiple channels helps to raise awareness of UX Playground's content and design community.

 ![UX Playground's new homepage](/static/img/uxpg-website/uxplayground-home.webp) <figcaption>UX Playground's new homepage.</figcaption>